construction calculator

 Deep dive

-Design stair stringers by entering total rise, run, and target riser height to get step count, tread depth, and stringer length.
+Design stair stringers by entering total rise, total run, and a target riser height to get step count, riser height, tread depth, and stringer length.

-Use it to sanity-check deck or interior stair layouts against comfort and code before you cut lumber.
+Use this stair stringer calculator to sanity‑check deck or interior stair layouts for comfort and code ranges before you cut lumber.

 FAQs